 Preservation Personals: An Allentown Rose Set in a Garden-Lover's Paradise

 I'm a rose of a home set among the Rose Garden neighborhood in the West End of Allentown, Pennsylvania.
-Lovingly called Brickwalk Manor, I was built in 1920 as this neighborhood was forming around what is now a network of parks, featuring the Malcom Gross Rose Garden as the crown jewel.
+Lovingly called Brickwalk Manor, I was built in 1920 as this neighborhood was forming around what is now a network of parks, featuring the Malcolm Gross Rose Garden as the crown jewel.
 I am a mere five-minute walk away from several of these parks, which include walking trails galore.

 My placement on a corner lot means that I am on a relatively substantial 0.8 acres, which is elegantly organized around brick-laid herringbone-patterned pathways and a small pond.
 Take a seat on one of my sizeable patios, or on the many benches set throughout my garden, and enjoy my serene perennial plantings.